 What To Do If You Suspect A Problem

 There can be occasions when faculty, staff, students, community members intentionally or unintentionally misuse state funds, equipment and supplies or participate in unethical activities or practices.
-If you suspect or know of such actions, you can make a report to the Anonymous Internal Control Hotline (voice mailbox) at 866-633-6112.
+If you suspect or know of such actions, you can make a report to the anonymous internal control hotline (voice mailbox) at 866-633-6112.
 If you notice something unusual, report it.
 Learn more about the internal control hotline